-The BFS is well underway and currently the Company expects it will be completed in the fourth quarter of 2011.
+The BFS is well underway and currently the Company expects it will be completed prior to December 31, 2011.

 In December 2010, the Company filed its Ajax mining project description with the B.C.
 Environmental Assessment Office and the Canadian Environmental Assessment Agency to begin the permitting process required for a mining operation in the Ajax camp.
 The project description is available on the B.C.
 Environmental Assessment Office website (www.eao.gov.bc.ca).